md-zaman/kubernetes/Notes.md

 6. Kubernetes' Auto scaling : It has something called 'replication controller' or 'replica set' (Replication controler is the old name).
 So, you can go to the deployment.yaml file and say increase the load from 1 to 10 because load has increased.
 It also supports HPA (horizontal pod scaler) using which you can directly say that whenever there is a increase in load, increase the number of containers.
 Whenever my container is reaching the load of 80% increase a pod.

-7. Auto healing : k8s controls and fixes the damage. mostly control. suppose a container is going down.
+7. Auto healing : k8s controls and fixes the damage.
+Mostly controls.
+Suppose a container is going down.
 Even before a container goes down, k8s starts a new container.
 Whenever API server receives a signal that a container is going down immediately it will rollout a new container/pod.

 8. Enterprise nature: custom resourses- adv load balancing. k8s advancing every day by cncf.